Department of Psychology

 Instructor(s): K. Ledoux Terms Offered: Winter

-Equivalent Course(s): PSYC 20700, NSCI 20140
+Equivalent Course(s): PSYC 21116

 PSYC 31150.
-Psychology of Race and Racism.
+Psychology of Racism.
 100 Units.

 This upper-level seminar will focus on the psychology of race and racism.
 We will discuss both structural and individual level factors that create and maintain racism in the U.S. context.
 While this course will focus on social psychology, we will also draw from other areas of psychology.
 We will discuss social structures and institutions that perpetuate racism, policies that shape societal attitudes and behaviors, and psychological frameworks for understanding racism.
 We will begin the course with a discussion of the origins of race and racism.
 We will then transition to contemporary expressions of racism.
 The goals of this course are to analyze structural contexts influencing racist attitudes and behaviors, evaluate the impact of racism on racially minoritized groups, and to examine strategies and interventions to address racism.

-Instructor(s): K. Henderson Terms Offered: Autumn
+Instructor(s): K. Henderson Terms Offered: Winter

 Equivalent Course(s): RDIN 21150, PSYC 21150, RDIN 31150